 Read Rabbi Michelson’s welcome message.

-We warmly welcome our new student cantor Meara Lebovitz.
-Meara is a fourth-year cantorial student at the Debbie Friedman School of Sacred Music in New York.
+Meara Lebovitz is a cantorial student at the Debbie Friedman School of Sacred Music in New York.
 She previously served as the Cantorial Intern for North Country Reform Temple in Glen Cove, N.Y., and Temple Israel in Westport, Conn..
 Meara earned her Bachelor of Music in Music Education from the University of Hartford and a Master’s in Jewish Communal Service from Gratz College in Philadelphia.
 She also worked as a supervisor at URJ Camp Harlam in 2009 and 2010.